-Jenna Matthews
+Jenna R. Matthews

 Jenna Matthews is an aspiring attorney currently pursuing her Juris Doctor at Nashville School of Law.
-A graduate of Tennessee Technological University with a Bachelor of Business Administration in Political Science and Government, Jenna’s journey into law began unexpectedly.
+A graduate of Tennessee Technological University with a Bachelor of Business Administration and a minor in Political Science.
+Jenna’s journey into law began unexpectedly.
 Originally drawn to politics, she completed an internship at the state capitol in Nashville working for Senator Janice Bowling, only to realize that politics was not her calling.
 Encouraged to consider law, she applied to law school quietly, doubting her own abilities, and began classes just two weeks after being accepted.
-Her determination to gain practical experience led her to immediately join a law office in her hometown, setting the stage for a career built on hard work and community service.
+Her determination to gain practical experience led her to immediately join a law office, setting the stage for a career built on hard work and community service.
+Since starting law school, Jenna has built a strong foundation of legal experience.
+She currently works full-time at Dana Looper Law.
+She balances this demanding schedule with night classes in Nashville, demonstrating remarkable discipline by starting her days at 4:30 AM to manage both work and study.
+Beyond her professional life, Jenna enjoys camping, hiking, and reading, finding that these activities help her stay grounded and focused while pursuing her JD.
+Jenna’s career goal is to return to her hometown as an advocate for children, focusing on guardian ad litem work and handling child sex crime cases.
+Known for her professionalism, integrity, and compassion, she is committed to using her skills and experience to make a meaningful difference in the lives of those who need it most.
+With her dedication to justice, her community, and her personal growth, Jenna embodies the qualities of a thoughtful, driven, and impactful attorney.

 • Tennessee Technological University - BBA, Political Science and Government

-• NACA Best Outstanding Law Student of the Year
+• NACC Outstanding Law Student 2025

 What do you attribute your success to?